goat-community/goat-docs/docs/toolbox/geoanalysis/aggregate_points.md

 ---
-sidebar_position: 0
+sidebar_position: 1
 ---

-# Aggregate Features
+# Aggregate Points

 @iremkapucuoglu this can be started.